 When thinking of data structure, think of your car keys.
 Suppose you’ve lost your car keys at least once a week, and there seems to be no pattern for where they end up.
 But, alas, you’re a bit of a hoarder: you have to slip sideways through doorways because of the piles of magazines, children’s toys, and boxes stacked ceiling-height.
 How long do you think it would take to find your keys?

-But what if your home is organized like Martha Stewart’s: items are categorized; like is kept with like, arrayed in pleasing symmetry and order.
+But what if your home was organized like Martha Stewart’s: items are categorized; like is kept with like, arrayed in pleasing symmetrical order.
 How easy would it be to find your car keys there?
-In answering the question, What is data structure?, think of data structure as computing’s version of Martha Stewart.
+Imagine data structure as though it were computing’s version of Martha Stewart.

 When you’re dealing with terabytes and petabytes of data that you somehow need to analyze and make sense of, the magnitude of the problem is clearly more complex than finding a set of car keys.
-Data analysts spend up to 80 percent of their time preparing data for analysis and only 20 percent of the time actually doing the analysis.
+In summary, the use of basic data structures are to:

-- Arrays are a fixed-length list made up of a collection of objects or values.
+- Arrays are a fixed-length list made up of a collection of objects or values; it’s the most basic data structure.
 An array lets you determine the position of each object or value using a mathematical formula.
 Example: Calculating racing results in a field of 300 runners.